 I realised during this call that this is a challenge many people have, and I remembered that I had even created an infographic to help people with this very challenge, so I thought I’d share it again, with a bit more about these warming raw foods below.

-Here are 13 ways to get more warming raw foods into your life this winter, to stay warm without cooking all your food:
+Here are 13 ways you can eat more raw foods in winter, whilst staying warm & without cooking all your food:

 - Ginger & Garlic – These circulation stimulating ingredients are spicy in natural, but not too strong if used in small amounts.
 Ginger can add warmth and heat to smoothies, juices and even sauces and desserts, while garlic can be added to most savoury sauces, crackers, snacks and soup recipes.